biserkacvetkovska/personal-website/lessons/second-lesson-css.md

     }
     ```

-3. element selectors
+3. `element` selector
     You can use this selector if you want to style a group of the same type of HTML elements.
 For example, if you want to style all headings, or all links, or all images, etc.

-    Let's say that you want to set the color of all h1 headings on your website to be black.
+    Let's say that you want to set the color of all `h1` headings on your website to be black.
 You can do something like this:

     ```CSS
     h1 {